 Alas, it wasn't to be, but the latest gossip points to the first Legendary Pokémon dropping in spring 2017, as developer Niantic is believed to be holding back the iconic critters for better weather, when more people are likely to want to head outside and catch 'em all.

-In the meantime, though, there has been some good news for fans of the game – the long-awaited launch of Apple Watch 2 support – and plenty of boring incremental updates.
-Most recently, Pokémon Go was updated to version 0.53.1 for Android and 1.23.1 for iOS, but there was nothing really worth noting, unless 'text fixes' excite you.
+There has been some good news for fans of the game recently – the long-awaited launch of Apple Watch 2 support – and plenty of boring incremental updates, unless the idea of 'text fixes' excite you.

 But back to the good stuff.
 The Pokémon Go Apple Watch companion app is now available and means that keen Pokétrainers will now be able to leave their iPhone in their pocket and still get notifications about nearby critters, hatched eggs, and medals, plus being able to collect goodies from Pokéstop – all from your wrist.